PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 # Head Start Program Information (PIR) Reports

 Head Start is a federally-funded early childhood education program.
-Organizations receiving Head Start funding provide annual "Program Information Reports" that describes enrollment, staffing, provided services.
+Organizations receiving Head Start funding submit annual "Program Information Reports" that describe enrollment, staffing, provided services.
 These reports are aggregated and posted in an annual file on the Head Start website.
-There several oral health-related fields for children and people who are pregnant.
+There are several oral health-related fields for children and people who are pregnant.

 ## Utility

 Head Start sites serve primarily low-income children who may face increased barriers to accessing oral health care services.
 PIR reports are rare insights into these children's oral health status and utilization trends.
-PIR reports tell us the percent of children who needed and received dental treatment at specific program locatiosn.
+PIR reports tell us the percent of children who needed and received dental treatment at specific program location.
 For children who did not receive an oral health service, the reports will explain the primary reason why.

 ### Questions this dataset could help answer